Q:

 When can I register for the OACIQ certification exam?

 Once you have completed your program and received your final transcript, you can contact the OACIQ to register for your certification exam.
+Our official transcript is produced by the College within 3 weeks of successfully completing your program.

 Here is a link explaining the requirements for taking OACIQ certification exams: https://www.oaciq.com/en/pages/page-procedures-and-conditions-for-taking-the-oaciq-examinations and the link on how to prepare for the OACIQ certfication exam: https://www.oaciq.com/en/pages/preparing-for-the-certification-examination